Olympics-Equestrian-Britain win team eventing gold after decades in 2nd place | Sports-Games

 Olympics-Equestrian-Britain win team eventing gold after decades in 2nd place

-Britain's Oliver Townend, Laura Collett and Tom McEwen on Monday won team gold in equestrian eventing at the Tokyo Olympics, bringing the top medal back to Britain for the first time since 1972 and after decades of the country coming second.
+Britain's Oliver Townend, Laura Collett and Tom McEwen on Monday won Olympic team gold in equestrian eventing, bringing the top medal back to Britain after decades of the country coming second, while Germany's Julia Krajewski won individual gold.

-Britain's Oliver Townend, Laura Collett and Tom McEwen on Monday won team gold in equestrian eventing at the Tokyo Olympics, bringing the top medal back to Britain for the first time since 1972 and after decades of the country coming second.
+Britain's Oliver Townend, Laura Collett and Tom McEwen on Monday won Olympic team gold in equestrian eventing, bringing the top medal back to Britain after decades of the country coming second, while Germany's Julia Krajewski won individual gold.
 Australia claimed the silver medal, improving on their third place in Rio 2016, and defending champions France took bronze.

+Britain's Tom McEwen, world number five, clocked in with individual silver and Australia's Andrew Hoy took bronze.
+The 32-year-old Krajewski, ranked world number 48, became the first woman to win individual eventing gold at the Olympics, eclipsing Britain's world number one Townend, who was fifth.

 British riders had won eventing team silver at the Olympics in Los Angeles, Seoul, Sydney, Athens and London, and bronze in Beijing.
 Collett almost died in a fall in 2013 when she fractured her spine, shoulder and ribs and spent six days in a coma, surviving because the now 31-year-old was wearing an airbag jacket which inflated.